 Enduro/X for Go language is ground braking technology that Go is missing ever since.
-The Enduro/X for Go will extended the Go capabilities with rock solid application server, strong standardized distributed computing XATMI API and API for distributed transaction processing - XA.
-With Enduro/X Go executables can be booted in several copies and they transparently can communicate with each other, no matter on which physical server they are deployed.
+The Enduro/X for Go will extend the Go capabilities with a rock-solid application server, strong standardized distributed computing XATMI API, and API for distributed transaction processing - XA.
+With Enduro/X Go, executables can be booted in several copies and they transparently can communicate with each other, no matter on which physical server they are deployed.

-As the middleware is the same for C and Go, it is possible to effectively mix these two programming languages and it is possible to have benefits from both worlds.
-High speed computing comes from C, and modern, dynamic web enabled programming features comes from Go.
+As the middleware is the same for C and Go, it is possible to effectively mix these two programming languages and it is possible to have benefited from both worlds.
+High-speed computing comes from C, and modern, dynamic web-enabled programming features comes from Go.

-The Enduro/X was first ever platform which offered distributed transaction processing, meaning that one single resource (e.g. database) transaction can be processed by multiple executables on multiple physical servers.
-Also one transaction may include several databases and platform will orchestrate common commit.
+The Enduro/X is the first ever platform that offers distributed transaction processing, meaning that one single resource (e.g. database) transaction can be processed by multiple executables on multiple physical servers.
+Also, one transaction may include several databases and the platform will orchestrate a common commit.

 Details of the Enduro/X for Go product

-The Enduro/X for Go product provides following features for the system developers and integrators:
+The Enduro/X for Go product provides the following features for the system developers and integrators: